memgraph/docs/cypher-manual/clauses/match.md

 ### 1.1.
 Get all nodes

-Without specifying labels, the query will return all the nodes in a graph.
+Without specifying labels, the query will return all the nodes in a graph:

 ```cypher
 MATCH (n)